Why ADHD People Feel Limerence (Strong One-Sided Love)

 There’s a clear behavioral overlap between ADHD and limerence.

-The traits of ADHD, like impulsivity, hyperfocus, and the need for stimulation, provide a plausible explanation for why ADHD individuals might be more prone to limerence.
+ADHD traits, like impulsivity, hyperfocus, and the need for stimulation, provide a plausible explanation for why ADHD individuals might be more prone to limerence.

 1. Hyperfocus and Attention Patterns: ADHD individuals often have an ability to hyperfocus on specific tasks or interests, which can extend to people they are romantically interested in.
 The passage mentions that this can lead to an intense fixation on another person, similar to the obsessive thoughts in limerence (Hupfeld et al., 2019; Ozel-Kizil et al., 2016).